HubertTang/SegVir/README.md

 # SegVir
-Reconstruction of complete segmented RNA viral genomes from metatranscriptomes
+SegVir is a tool to identify segmented RNA viruses and reconstruct their complete genomes from metatranscriptomes.

+## Supporting data